web3coach/the-blockchain-bar/Installation.md

 ### Setup this repository

-Go is bit picky about where you store your repositories.
+Go is a bit picky about where you store your repositories.

 The convention is to store:
 - the source code inside the `$GOPATH/src`